The steps involved in building a new supply chain for face coverings in the UK have been described by procurement experts at the Cabinet Office (CO).

 The materials were sourced from domestic suppliers, establishing a foundation for future UK production by building long-lasting supplier relationships.

-Gillett said: “We were able to make sure the materials we sourced for the manufacturers, who now subsequently have those relationships to make face coverings, surpassed the BSI [British Standards Institute] specification minimum level.
+Gillett said: “We were able to make sure the materials we sourced for the manufacturers, who now subsequently have those relationships to make face coverings, surpassed the BSI [British Standards Institution] specification minimum level.
 We're not competing with the NHS for materials they could use, but it is a really high quality of material.”

 The government worked closely with BSI who have established a UK minimum specification for face coverings, to ensure a measurable and guaranteed effectiveness, as well as providing other producers with a benchmark going forward.